Here you'll find the definition and possible consequences of plagiarism at ARC.

 Plagiarism is a form of academic dishonesty.
-According to the American River College Guide to Student Rights and Responsibilities:
+According to the American River College Guide to Expectations of Student Behavior & Conduct:

 Plagiarism is representing the work of another person as one's own work and submitting it to fulfill the academic requirements of the course.
 Examples:

 Academic sanctions and penalties may be applied in cases of academic dishonesty depending on the seriousness of the infraction and those grading guidelines specified by the instructor of the class.
 You may:

 Looking for an introduction to library research?
 Enroll in our free, self-paced Library Research Tutorials.
 After clicking on the link and logging in to Canvas, click on "Enroll in Course."

 This set of seven lessons will guide you through how to be an effective student researcher.
 Each module takes about 15-30 minutes to complete and you'll get a certificate of completion for each one.